4 financial considerations for women

 3. Invest with intention

 Women’s wealth in the U.S. and around the world is increasing.
 With that, so is women’s impact on the economy.
-In fact, women now control a third of U.S. household financial assets — more than $10 trillion.2 And by 2030, a massive wealth transfer is expected: American women are projected to be the recipients of the majority of $30 trillion in financial assets from baby boomers.2
+In fact, women now control a third of U.S. household financial assets — more than $10 trillion.
+And by 2030, a massive wealth transfer is expected: American women are projected to be the recipients of the majority of $30 trillion in financial assets.2

 What you can do: Make your money work for you.
 Investing with intention and confidence can be one of the best ways to build savings and help you achieve your financial goals.
 An Ameriprise financial advisor can help you develop a long-term investment strategy that can help you improve the growth potential of your investment portfolio over time, while considering your: